pgpt-dev/MCP-Server-for-MAS-Developments/README.md

 - **Remote Services**: External systems available over the internet (e.g., through APIs) that MCP servers can connect to

 ## Overview
-This server provides a bridge between MCP clients and the PrivateGPT API, allowing you to:
+This server provides a bridge between MCP clients and the privateGPT API, allowing you to:
-- Chat with PrivateGPT using both public and private knowledge bases
+- Chat with privateGPT using both public and private knowledge bases
 - Create and manage knowledge sources
 - Organize sources into groups
 - Control access through group-based permissions